T778: Child care expenses deduction

 Note: The federal children’s fitness and arts amounts have been eliminated for 2017 and subsequent tax years.

-You can, but it’s important to remember that any child care expenses you might’ve paid can only be applied against your earned income – income that is received from:
+You can, but it’s important to remember that any child care expenses you might have paid can only be applied against your earned income – income that is received from:

 - Self-employment activities and

 Let’s say that you earned $7,500 working at your part-time job in 2022.
 In addition to your employment income, you received $2,500 in Employment Insurance benefits as a result of being laid off.
 In this scenario, any deduction that you’re entitled to claim for child care expenses will only be based on your employment income ($7,500).

 Follow these steps in H&R Block’s 2022 tax software: